Driperino/psite2/docs/readme.md

 ## Project Overview

 This website serves as a personal portfolio for Vincent Winkler.
 It includes sections for an about page, contact information, and links to various projects.
-The site features a dynamic background with animated stars, a typewriter effect for displaying text, and a responsive design.
+The site features a dynamic background with animated stars, a typewriter effect for displaying text, an interactive calendar and a responsive design.

 ## Technologies Used